MicrosoftDocs/entra-docs/docs/identity/managed-identities-azure-resources/how-to-view-managed-identity-activity.md

 # View update and sign-in activities for Managed identities

-This article will explain how to view updates carried out to managed identities, and sign-in attempts made by managed identities.
+This article explains how to view updates carried out to managed identities, and sign-in attempts made by managed identities.

 ## Prerequisites